Health & Safety

 Trip Form Template

-(For day trips only) - Please return to Activities Safety, Wellbeing and Development Coordinator 1 working day prior to departure
+(For day trips only) - Please return to Deputy Head of Student Activities 1 working day prior to departure

-(For overnight trips only) - Please return to Activities Safety, Wellbeing and Development Coordinator 2 working days prior to departure
+(For overnight trips only) - Please return to Activities Coordinator 2 working days prior to departure

 - Send to club members attending your trip to be aware of itinerary, trip information, emergency contacts etc.